mccraigmccraig/freyja/README.md

 #}
 ```

-Now we've got something different! we have a new effect to interpret, and more
+Now we've got something different!
+We have a new effect to interpret, an `Ask`
-continuations in the `q` to pass the results to... let's skip over the
+this time, and more continuations in the `q` to pass the results to...
-`Freer.pure` call, because we know what it's going to do, and say
+let's skip over the `Freer.pure` call, because we know what it's going to
+do (just wrap the value in `Pure`), and let's say interpreting the `Ask`
-interpreting the `Ask` returns a value of `15`
+returns a value of `15`, beause we're the Handler and we can do that:

 ``` elixir
 freer_4 = (Enum.at(freer_3.q, 1)).(15)
 # %Freyja.Freer.Pure{val: 20}
 ```

-And there we are - we called the final continuation which was the last line of
+And there we are - we called the final continuation, which was the last line of
-the `con` block and it added together out two interpreted values and `return`ed
+the `con` block and it added together our two interpreted values and `return`ed
 the result.

 This is essentially what a Handler does - it pattern-matches on the `sig` and
 `data`, decides how to interpret the effect (producing an ordinary value),
 then passes that value to the next continuation in the queue.
 The `Freyja.Run.impl` module orchestrates this loop.

 ---